 In case a specified Potential Adjustment Event occurs which according to the Calculation Agent has a diluting, concentrative or other effect on the theoretical value of the Underlying Equity (which may be or include an ETF Share), or where other extraordinary events occur that comprise a De-listing, Merger Event, Nationalisation, Insolvency (other than in respect of an ETF Share) and/or Tender Offer in relation to such an Underlying Equity or Equity Issuer, (i) the Calculation Agent has broad discretion (in certain cases at the direction of the Issuer) to make certain determinations to account for such event, including to make adjustments to the terms of the Warrants and/or (ii) (in the case of such other specified extraordinary events) the Issuer may cancel the Warrants.
-Any of the abovementioned determinations may have an adverse effect on the value of the Warrants.
+Subsequent corrections to published share prices may also be taken into account for future determinations on the Warrants.